- There is risk of more expensive commercial financing, which accounts for around 53 percent of all rural financing.

 - Some engagement from concerned investors may also address the weak ESG scores of their soy investees.
 This may raise awareness among the producers and lead to better ESG policies, or may result in worse financial conditions for ESG policy laggards.
 The subsidized rural credit system, accounting for 30 percent of rural financing, already offers cheaper options for sustainability improvements.

 - Risk from more expensive barter-based financing is limited.
-This type of financing accounts for 17 percent of rural financing and is provided by agri-traders, risk stems from the stark contrast between soy producers with weak environmental standards, as opposed to 49 percent of the traders having some form of zero deforestation commitment.
-Traders may impose ESG requirements over their supply chains, which may also result in severed financing ties with non-compliant parties.
+This type of financing accounts for 17 percent of rural financing and is provided by agri-traders, processors or manufacturers, who often have high ESG standards in place.
+Some risk stems from the stark contrast between soy producers with weak environmental standards, as opposed to 49 percent of the traders having some form of zero deforestation commitment.
+Traders may impose ESG requirements over their supply chains, which may also result in severed financing ties with non- compliant parties.
 Nevertheless, such developments are too early in implementation stages to infer direct risk.

 - Soy growers might risk worse financial terms, such are increased cost of debt and equity, reduced net profits, reduced present value of free cash flows, lower return on investments, hampered growth and ultimately, potentially lower share prices.
 It may eventually be cheaper for low-scoring soy growers to adopt better ESG policies than to risk these impacts.